Charles Schwab Promotion:

-Schwab has actual brick-and-mortar branches, which could come in handy for a noobie.
+Schwab has actual brick-and-mortar branches, which could come in handy for new investors.
 Some of Schwab’s competitors, such as Firstrade and OptionsHouse, don’t have local

 TradeKing and Firstrade have no minimum initial deposit and no checking account requirement.

-StreetSmart Edge does have a demo log-in where investors can view the platform and place mock trades.
+StreetSmart Edge does have a demo account where investors can view the platform and place mock trades.
 Unfortunately, the demo platform maintains a zero balance, which

 prevents customers from being able to track gains and losses in a practice account.
 OptionsHouse,